 Hornets Sixth Man of the Game: Other than Jack, there wasnt a whole lot to write home about during the first three quarters.
 Quincy Pondexter was one other bright spot, continuing to play hard and aggressively late, even though the outcome was virtually already sealed.
 Pondexter notched a career-high 14 points, including 7-for-8 foul shooting and a highlight-reel dunk around two New York defenders that was one of the rookies best as a pro.

-a Western Conference playoff chase thats getting far too close for comfort.
+The buzz on a Western Conference playoff chase thats getting far too close for comfort.
 If the current three-game losing streak wasnt enough bad news, the Hornets have also received little help around the NBA lately as they try to secure a playoff spot.
 Entering Wednesdays busy NBA slate, pursuers such as Memphis (12-4 in last 16 games), Houston (5-game winning streak), Phoenix (4-game winning streak) and Denver (3-1 since the Carmelo Anthony trade) were all rolling.
 The only nearby West teams that have struggled somewhat of late are Utah (1-6 under Tyrone Corbin) and Portland (2-game losing streak, but had recent 6-game winning streak).

 This will either be a good thing or a bad thing depending on what happens over the next six weeks, but the Hornets destiny is very much in their own hands the rest of the way.
 Of New Orleans 19 games remaining, a total of 11 are against the aforementioned group of six clubs, the Grizzlies (3 games), Rockets (1), Suns (3), Nuggets (1), Jazz (2) and Trail Blazers (1).